How To Plan An Agile Sprint

 As stated earlier, a successful agile sprint-planning meeting is dependent on a well-managed backlog.
 This is easily achieved using the Task List functionality within SharePoint.

-Organise your task backlog by identifying the task type, including summary, sprint item, test case or more.
+Organize your task backlog by identifying the task type, including summary, sprint item, test case, or more.
 You can determine what sprint your tasks should be associated with.

 New backlog items can be added to the datasheet with as much information as possible at the time.